jacopotagliabue/jacopotagliabue.github.io/index.md

 _To be continued: come back often for updates_

-## License
+## About this page

+My chibi has been designed by incredibly talented friend [wisesnail](https://www.instagram.com/wisesnail/?hl=en)

+The content of _jacopotagliabue.it_ are released under the open [BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/3.0/).

 Last update: August 2022.
-The content of _jacopotagliabue.it_ are released under the open [BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/3.0/).